 6. Coal Is Radioactive

 Not only does coal produce dust, but it also produces ash.
 This happens when it’s being burned for energy.
 The ash floats through the sky, meaning it can land far away from the original site if the wind is particularly strong.

-The coal ash is highly radioactive and contains heavy metals, nitrous oxide, mercury, and other dangerous substances.
+Coal ash is highly radioactive and contains heavy metals, nitrous oxide, mercury, and other dangerous substances.
 In fact, the radioactivity of coal ash is 100 times more radioactive than the waste produced by nuclear power plants.
-Most people would think that coal was a lot less harmful than nuclear energy!
+Most people would think that coal is a lot less harmful than nuclear energy!

 7. There Are High Levels of Waste